voborgus/lmru--tech/content/en/values/people.md

 * We prefer non-formal style of communication to officialism.
 * We know goals of every meeting and record all decisions.
 * We prepare for meetings before the meeting.
 Meetings are not the only way to make a decision.
-* We may work remotely.
+* We may work remotely and have flexible working hours.

 #### Practices & rituals:
 *[remote ready](../glossary/#remote-ready)*, *[availability of the tools](../glossary/#availability-of-the-tools)*, *[daily meetings](../glossary/#daily-meeting)*, *[planning](../glossary/#planning)*, *[retrospectives](../glossary/#retrospective)*, *[required agenda in invitation](../glossary/#required-agenda-in-invitation)*